Jon Stewart: The Kennedy Center Mark Twain Prize for American Humor

+former Daily Show alumni Steve Carell, John Oliver, Stephen Colbert, Ed Helms, Olivia Munn, and Samantha Bee as well as comedians Dave Chappelle, Bassem Youssef, Pete Davidson, and Jimmy Kimmel and historian Jon Meacham.
+Musician Bruce Springsteen served as the musical guest performing "Come Together" and "Born to Run".

 The event was filmed and shown on PBS.
 The broadcast of the ceremony was similar to the previous ceremony, Dave Chappelle: The Kennedy Center Mark Twain Prize for American Humor in 2019, in that it used archival footage of Dave Chappelle performing standup, clips from The Daily Show with Jon Stewart and Stewart's testimony at the congressional hearing for the 9/11 Victim's Compensation Fund.